-- In a large skillet (or wok) over medium-high heat, add 2 Tbsp. sesame oil.
+- In a large skillet (or wok) over medium-high heat, add sesame oil.*

-- When hot, carefully add the mushrooms and cook for about 2 minutes.
+- When hot, carefully add the mushrooms and cook for 3-4 minutes.

-- Spoon any remaining sauce over the vegetables before serving if desired.
-Great paired with rice or quinoa.
+- Garnish with sesame seeds and spoon any remaining sauce over the vegetables before serving if desired.

 Nutrition Per Serving (Estimate)

-If you are enjoying this Asparagus Mushroom Stir Fry, also feel free to check out:
+If you are enjoying this Asian-style Asparagus Mushroom Stir Fry recipe, also feel free to check out: